IORoot/HouseQuests_wiki/docs/Features/excluding.md

 `Left Drawer > Preferences > Excluded IDs > ID tag > ID number`

-The list of property ID tags are in chronological order with the last one you excluded listed first.
+The list of property ID tags is in chronological order with the last one you excluded listed first.
 If you click on the tag ID number it will load that property in the right-hand drawer so you can see the details.

 ### Remove Excluded Property